$276,232 is the average cost for cyber incidents in Australia(i).

 Regardless of how good your company IT systems are, there is no 100% guaranteed way to protect your data.
-A data breach will not only affect your business, it can negatively impact your clients and customers.
+A data breach can not only cause significant financial losses for your business, it can negatively impact your clients and customers, putting you in the legal firing line.
+In this day and age, Cyber Insurance is essential for all businesses.

-Stolen credit card numbers, financial reports, medical records, birth dates and the loss of sensitive personal data can leave your business exposed to litigation and / or fines and penalties - causing enormous damage to your bottom line and reputation.
+A breach of your business systems has the potential to cause enormous damage to your bottom line and reputation.
+Stolen credit card numbers, financial reports, medical records, birth dates and the loss of sensitive personal data can leave your business unable to operate and exposed to litigation and / or fines and penalties.

 An increasingly common occurrence